 - Have been diagnosed, or are awaiting results of a lab rest for COVID-19.

 - Have symptoms (even if mild) and either have been in contact with someone with, or is suspected to have COVID-19, or who Public Health has said may have been exposed.

 - Have returned from travel outside of Canada with symptoms.

-Avoiding crowded public spaces and places, and maintaining at least 6 feet or 2 metre of distance between themself and others.
+Avoiding crowded public spaces and places, and maintaining at least 6 feet or 2 meters of distance between themselves and others.

 Monitoring one's health for possible COVID-19 symptoms (See below for more information about symptoms).